 But hedgehogs are another kettle of fish altogether.
 They are welcomed by many people, and especially by gardening enthusiasts.
 Why?
 Because they eat slugs!
 And snails.

-If you are a dog, slugs can be dangerous.
-They often carry certain worm-like parasites which are typically found in diseased rat lungs.
+Slugs and dogs don't mix.
+Because slugs often carry certain worm-like parasites which are typically found in diseased rat lungs.
 Dogs can get lungworm from eating the pesky creatures, or even from licking the trail left by a slug.
 And people have been known to contract meningitis as a result of eating lettuce covered in slug slime.

 Most importantly, perhaps, they end up on the dinner plates of a whole host of garden creatures such as the aforementioned hedgehogs; frogs; toads; birds; snakes; badgers; moles and certain beetles.
 The larder for creatures that we generally love to see would be severely depleted if we exterminated all the slugs.

-Keeping them under control, however, is another matter.
 If you like Hostas, you will want to limit the amount of leaf-chompers that inhabit your garden.
 Did you know that the average garden houses around 20,000 slugs?
-There are approximately 30 species of slug in the UK.
 If you imagine all those mouth parts snacking on seedlings you might think it a miracle that any plant ever reaches maturity.